accudev/kendo-ui-core/docs/install/bower.md

 ### Windows

 > Caching the credentials is required if you're using the Kendo UI Bower package in an **ASP.NET vNext** project.
+Please make sure that git.exe is in your path.

 1. Create a text file called `_netrc` in your home directory (e.g. `c:\users\jane\_netrc`).
 1. Declare a HOME environment variable: